Implications of Narrow Spectra of Fast Radio Bursts: Radiation Spectra by Coherent Processes of Multiple Particles

-(2) The quasi-sinusoid signal is generated by the coherence of the radiation process of multiple charged particles with some special distributions.
-One of the possibilities is that the charged particle distribution is periodic in the time domain.
-For example, we consider a medium containing multiple radiating particles with a number of $N$.
-Each radiating particle emits a pulse of $E_0(t)$ with the same shape but with different arrival times.
-Thus, the total field from the multiple radiating particles is given by
+We consider that the charged bunch distribution is quasi-periodic in the time domain, and the medium in the emission contains $N$ radiating bunches.
+Each radiating bunch emits a pulse of $E_0(t)$ with the same shape but with different arrival times.
+Thus, the total electric field from the multiple radiating bunches is given by